DEPTH INTEGRATION

 may unfold.

-After a consultation, if there is alignment, the work takes one of two primary forms — or occasionally both, depending on what you are navigating.
+After a consultation, if there is alignment, the work takes one of two primary forms — occasionally both, depending on what you are navigating.

 Depth Integration